devsim/devsim/INSTALL.md

 If you have any issues with this process.
 Please contact us through the DEVSIM forum at [https://forum.devsim.org](https://forum.devsim.org).

 The Intel Math Kernel Library (MKL) is now versioning its symbols, meaning that the MKL must be available with the exact file name that DEVSIM was built against.
 Please install a version of the MKL matching the one searched for by the ``install.py`` script.

+At this time, the macOS version only targets Intel-based systems.
+There has been a report that users may have to grant permission for code from "unknown" developers.

 ## Building from Source